 Using your research to storify the candidate’s persona

 You have gathered enough raw information from your interviews with stakeholders, employees, and candidates.
 You also found some insights from your data.
 But how do you storify so that everyone on the team can gain from the gathered data?

 You need to find trends and similarities across the collected data to come up with a candidate persona.
 You can have a single candidate persona if the vacancy is less and can create multiple personas in case vacancies are higher in number.
-Following is a template of candidate persona which we will fill step-by-step.
+Following is a template of the candidate persona which we will fill in step-by-step.